bwinnacott/WGCNA_pipeline/README.md

 # UO in collaboration with InVivo Biosystems
-## Weighted Gene Co-expression Network Analysis (WGCNA) and functional annotation pipeline
+## Weighted Gene Co-expression Network Analysis (WGCNA) and Functional Annotation Pipeline

 ### Table of contents